Workshop Continuing Education

 This activity is intended for physicians, virology technicians, technologists, laboratory supervisors, laboratory directors, and other healthcare professionals with an interest in diagnostic molecular biology.

 Statement of Need

-This one-day interactive workshop focuses on practical aspects of molecular diagnostics and on exciting new technologies, with this year’s sessions encompassing an in-depth discussion of the utility of syndromic testing, together with a review of available broad-panel PCR tests, their performance characteristics and use.
+This one-day interactive workshop for clinical staff focuses on practical aspects of molecular diagnostics and on exciting new technologies, with this year’s sessions encompassing an in-depth discussion of the utility of syndromic testing, together with a review of available broad-panel PCR tests, their performance characteristics and use.
 An interactive session will be introduced to highlight every day challenges faced by laboratorians engaged in clinical molecular virology.

 Educational Activity Learning Objectives

 Upon completion of this course, the participants should be able to:

 - Comprehend the concept of syndromic testing, its clinical implications, and laboratory correlates.

 - Describe the available syndromic or multiorganism test panels, including those approved for use, and others planned or of potential value.

 - Discuss the performance of available multiorganism panel tests, their interpretation, and pitfalls to their use.

 - Develop an increased ability to meet practical challenges faced in clinical molecular virology testing, including aspects of trouble-shooting, test verification, validation, QA, and result interpretation.